|University of Arkansas at Little Rock|

 The following plan will be used by UALR to implement this policy.
 This plan is subject to change as UALR promulgates additional regulations.

 - All hard drives of surplus computer equipment will be destroyed within ninety (90) days after replacement.
-A Certificate of Destruction form will be signed and completed by the Primary Agency User or his/her designee.
-The form will be retained within the Department for a period of five (5) years.
+A Certificate of Destruction form will be signed and completed by the primary agency user or his or her designee.
+The form will be retained within the department for a period of five (5) years.

 - UALR surplus computers and electronic equipment will be disposed of by one of the following methods: